Nadya Suleman shocked the world when she gave birth to eight babies at once.

 Suleman hasn't really been heard from since the allegations of welfare fraud.
 There were reports that she would star in an edition of Celebrity Big Brother, but it never happened.
 Instead, she's retreated from the spotlight to live a quiet life.
 But who knows what the future might hold for her?
 We wouldn't be surprised if we saw her on TV in the future.
 But, for now, it looks like she's settled down to raise her children.

-Suleman mentioned hoarding issues during an interview with Oprah Winfrey, and that actually seems to be a reasonable explanation for her compulsive desire to surround herself with so many children.
-Additionally, hoarders have trouble making decisions and experience anxiety when presented with the possibility of discarding things they perceive as valuable.
+Suleman addmitted to possibly having been a "baby addict" at the time she demanded IVF during an interview with Oprah Winfrey, and some have gone so far as to label her a baby hoarder.
+Both of these seem like reasonable explanations for her compulsive desire to surround herself with so many children.
+As an editorial piece in the Los Angeles Times points out, hoarders have trouble making decisions and experience anxiety when presented with the possibility of discarding things they perceive as valuable.

-In Suleman's case, it would make sense that she considered the embryos she and her husband had created during their first IVF experience to be too valuable to get rid of—thus she insisted they be "used."
+In Suleman's case, it would make sense that she considered the embryos she and her husband had created during their first IVF experience to be too valuable to get rid of—thus insisting they must be "used."

 As her offspring grow up and become more aware of the circumstances that surrounded their birth, we imagine they'll struggle with questions surrounding their fame as well.
 Ultimately, none of it matters, as long as they remain healthy and happy and grow up into well-adjusted, responsible adults.
 Only time will tell on that score.